-LONDON, Oct 23 (Reuters) - The dollar touched a three-month high against the yen on Monday, with investors betting that an emphatic election victory for Japan's ruling party would see a continuation of the ultra-loose "Abenomics" policy that have kept downward pressure on the yen.
+LONDON, Oct 23 (Reuters) - The dollar touched a three-month high against the yen on Monday, as investors bet an emphatic election victory for Japan's ruling party would see a continuation of "Abenomics", the ultra-loose policies that have kept downward pressure on the yen.

-Japanese Prime Minister Shinzo Abe's ruling bloc scored a big win in Sunday's election, with his Liberal Democratic Party-led (LDP) coalition winning a combined 312 seats, keeping its two-thirds "super majority" in the lower house, according to media reports.
+Japanese Prime Minister Shinzo Abe's ruling bloc scored a big win in Sunday's election, with his Liberal Democratic Party (LDP)-led coalition winning a combined 313 seats, keeping its two-thirds "super majority" in the lower house.

 Abe's victory eased fears that the economic steps implemented under his leadership, including an expansive asset-purchase programme by the Bank of Japan, would be disrupted and would halt the yen's depreciation against the dollar.

 The dollar gained as much as half a percent to reach 114.10 yen after the results, its strongest since July 11.
-It came off those highs in early dealing in London but was still up 0.3 percent on the day.
+It came off those highs in London trade but was still up 0.3 percent on the day at 113.89 yen.

 "The relatively muted rise in dollar/yen following Abe's election win is consistent with the fact that this was very much the most expected result," said BNP Paribas currency strategist Sam Lynton-Brown.

-Some analysts said Abe's emphatic win increased the chances that Kuroda, who is widely considered a policy dove, would be reappointed when his term ends.
+Some analysts said Abe's emphatic win increased the chances that BOJ Governor Haruhiko Kuroda, who is widely considered a policy dove, would be reappointed when his term ends.

-The greenback had already gained about 0.9 percent against the Japanese currency on Friday, after the U.S. Senate approved a budget blueprint for the 2018 fiscal year, clearing a critical hurdle for Republicans to pursue a tax-cut package without Democratic support.
+The greenback had already climbed broadly on Friday, after the U.S. Senate approved a budget blueprint for the 2018 fiscal year, clearing a critical hurdle for Republicans to pursue a tax-cut package without Democratic support.

-The common currency has drifted lower from a 2-1/2-year peak of $1.2092 scaled on Sept.
-8, as hopes for the European Central Bank to take a more hawkish stance have been tempered by speculation that it is not be in a hurry to taper its easy policy.
+The common currency has drifted down from a 2-1/2-year peak of $1.2092 scaled on Sept.
+8, as hopes for the European Central Bank to take a more hawkish stance have been tempered by speculation that it is not be in a hurry to tighten policy.

-The ECB holds a policy meeting on Thursday, at which policymakers are seen cutting bond purchases but voting for an extension in stimulus.
-(Reporting by Jemima Kelly; Additional reporting by Shinichi Saoshiro in Tokyo)
+The ECB holds a policy meeting on Thursday.
+(Reporting by Jemima Kelly and Polina Ivanova; Additional reporting by Shinichi Saoshiro in Tokyo; Editing by Catherine Evans)